-This is such a simple potato dish, a perfect accompaniment to sauced or very flavorful main dishes.
-Beef stock is traditionally used, but you can use chicken or vegetable stock to better suit your own menu.
-The recipe is conducive to infinite variations - add fresh herbs, layer with sauteed greens, or top with grated cheese for the last 15 minutes of cooking.
+Boulangère is such a simple potato dish, and a perfect accompaniment to sauced dishes.
+Beef stock is traditionally used, but you can use chicken or vegetable stock to better suit your menu.
+The recipe is conducive to man variations - add fresh herbs, layer with sautéed greens, or top with grated cheese for the last 15 minutes of cooking.

 1 cup beef broth